Understanding Equity Take Out Mortgages in Alberta

 When you apply for an equity take out, the lender reviews your property value and determines how much you can borrow.
 In Alberta, most lenders allow access to up to 80 percent of your home value.

-For example, if an Edmonton home is worth 550 thousand and the remaining mortgage is 320 thousand, the available equity is often calculated as:
+For example, if an Edmonton home is worth $550,000 and the remaining mortgage is $320,000, the available equity is often calculated as:

 This amount becomes the funds you can use after refinancing.